Stop the Church

 Stop the Church was a demonstration organized by members of AIDS Coalition to Unleash Power (ACT UP) on December 10, 1989, that disrupted a Mass being said by Cardinal John O'Connor at St. Patrick's Cathedral in New York City.
 One-hundred and eleven protesters were arrested, 53 of whom were arrested inside the church.
 The main objective of the demonstration was to protest O'Connor's opposition to the teaching of safe sex in the public school system, and his opposition to the distribution of condoms to curb the spread of AIDS.
 During planning, the protest was joined by Women's Health Action and Mobilization (WHAM!), who opposed the Catholic position on abortion rights.

 The protest was condemned in media editorials and by national figures such as President George H. W. Bush, and was controversial in the gay community.
 The protest, and especially the desecration of the Eucharist, made headline news in the US and several European countries.
 The protest was a major effort for ACT-UP.

 Background

+O'Connor ministered to those dying at an AIDS hospice, bathing them and changing their bedpans, and supported others who did so.

 ACT UP opposed the public position of the church on condom use and safe sex education to control the spread of AIDS, and identified pronouncements such as O'Connor's statement that "Good morality is good medicine" as harmful.
 The protest was organized following a meeting of senior clergy where they had reinforced doctrine opposing the use of condoms.
 ACT UP nicknamed the cleric "Cardinal O'Condom."
 They also opposed the church's anti-abortion position.
 In the 1980s, O'Connor wielded a great deal of power in both the church and in society at large.
 WHAM! subsequently joined the protest, swelling its numbers and adding the issue of abortion rights.